 Bucket or Container

-You’re going to need something to put your good finds in while magnet fishing, some people just leave them at the side of the body of water.
+You’re going to need something to put your good finds in while you’re out, some people just leave them at the side of the body of water.
 I personally like to move along and carry all of my good finds with me in a bucket.

 Anything scrap that you are not taking should be left nearby and always remember to clear up at the end of the day and take your scrap with you or organise for it to be collected.
 Do not ever throw it back into the water.